nicase/oweb/README.md

 # oweb
 # UNFINISHED PROJECT
-# Character selector for OW game, pure CSS&HTML
+# Character selector for OW game, pure CSS&HTML and server with js